Terradue/doc-developer-sandbox/source/reference/man/py_functions/cioppy.getparam.rst

 Details
 -------

-Returns the value defined at job template level for a given parameter name (to retrieve its default value), or defined at workflow level (to override the default value of the jobtemplate).
-If defined the workflow value has priority over the job template value.
+Returns the value defined at the job template level for a given parameter name (to retrieve its default value), or defined at the workflow level (to override the default value of the jobtemplate).
+If defined, the workflow value has priority over the job template value.

 Value
 -----

-value of the parameter as character
+Value of the parameter as a characters string

 Examples
 --------